covid19-hg/covid19hg/src/pages/blog/2021-03-02-freeze-5-results.md

 type: blog-post
 ---

-Written by [Minttu Martilla](https://twitter.com/MinttuMarttila1), Annika Faucon, Nirmal Vadgama,  Shea Andrews, Brooke Wolford, and Kumar Veerapen on behalf of the COVID-19 HGI
+Written by [Minttu Marttila](https://twitter.com/MinttuMarttila1), Annika Faucon, Nirmal Vadgama,  Shea Andrews, Brooke Wolford, and Kumar Veerapen on behalf of the COVID-19 HGI

 *Note: The COVID-19 Host Genetics Initiative (HGI) represents a consortium of over 2000 scientists from over 54 countries working collaboratively to share data, ideas, recruit patients and disseminate our findings.
 For a primer on our study design, please read our [inaugural blog post](/blog/2020-09-24-freeze-3-results/).
 Our research is iterative, and we summarize our new results via [blog posts](/blog/) and on the [results](/results/r5/) section of our website.
 Finally, if any vocabulary here is unfamiliar, please send us an email at [hgi-faq@icda.bio](mailto:hgi-faq@icda.bio)—we’d be happy to update the information here to provide more clarity.
 In the coming weeks, additional information explaining concepts or terminology will be made available.
 In the interim, take a look at [this](https://medlineplus.gov/genetics/understanding/) resource to review the basics of genetics.*

+**Scientific article of this release is now on [medRXiv](https://www.medrxiv.org/content/10.1101/2021.03.10.21252820v1).**

 ## Latest data freeze (release 5) increases sample size and robustness in genetic findings